-Material can be sent to Angella Anderson and Ann Fredricksen at firstname.lastname@example.org or to the Accessible Media Office at Disability Resources and Educational Services, MC-574.
-We can also be reached at 244-3983 or 244-5785.
+Material can be sent to Ann Fredricksen at email@example.com or to the Accessible Media Office at Disability Resources and Educational Services, MC-574.
+I can also be reached at 244-5785.

 IF YOU NEED ASSISTANCE IN TURNING ON CAPTIONS FOR YOUR VIDEOS

 Download this Word document (.doc) to learn how to turn captions on in Media Player, Real Player, Flash, and QuickTime.

 The campus has now enacted the Policy on Multimedia Accessibility, which you can read here.
 Please take a moment to read the policy.
 If you have questions, feel free to let us know.

 If you are interested in having your media captioned, AMS would be happy to do it.
 You will need to fill out this form for your media to be processed.
 We will process material for DRES-student’s first, and then we will work on non-DRES-student material.
 We will process this material on a first come, first serve basis.
 If you would like to know an approximate turnaround time, please email us.